skip to content

 Yara is a PhD Candidate, Lab Manager, and Gates Scholar at the Cambridge Social Decision-Making Lab.

 Originally from Kyiv, Ukraine, she graduated summa cum laude from New York University with a double major in Mathematics and Psychology.
-As a PhD candidate co-advised by Sander van der Linden and Jon Roozenbeek, her research explores the social identity dynamics within systems where humans and technology intersect.
-She combines data science techniques—particularly natural language processing and language models—with behavioral experiments to investigate how emerging technologies like social media and AI influence political division or foster unity.
+As a PhD candidate co-advised by Sander van der Linden and Jon Roozenbeek, she combines psychological theory with data and behavioral science methods to study how we can make human-technology interactions more constructive.

 Currently, Yara is part of The Alan Turing Institute’s Enrichment Scheme, focusing on the social evaluation of AI.
 She has also completed a research internship with Nokia Bell Labs’ Responsible AI team, working on Constitutional AI.
 In the Psychology Department, she co-organizes the Social Psychology Seminar Series (SPSS) with Sander and Miriam Remshard.